gradle/gradle/design-docs/tooling-api-improvements.md

 * test will not execute if test task is up-to-date
 * can force execution of up-to-date test
 * build should not fail if filter matches a single test task

+### Open Issues
+* With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.

 ## Story: Add ability to launch tests in debug mode